-This evidence suggests that individuals use their own memories of price changes when forming inflation expectations.
-For example, Bruine de Bruin, van der Klaauw, and Topa (2011) present survey evidence that, when asked about inflation, a majority of individuals report that they try to recall prices of specific products.
-At the end of our surveys, we also asked individuals about the information they tried to recall.
-In the control group of our US experiment sample, 64.4 percent of subjects reported trying to recall the prices of specific products, which was twice as much as those trying to recall inflation statistics.
-In Argentina, even though accurate inflation statistics are widely covered by the media, 74.9 percent of respondents reported trying to recall prices of specific products when asked about past inflation.
+This evidence is suggestive that individuals are using their own memories of price changes in forming inflation expectations.
+For example, Bruine de Bruin et al. (2011) present survey evidence that, when asked about inflation, a majority of individuals report to try to recall prices of specific products.
+At the end of our surveys we also asked individuals about the information they tried to recall.
+A 64.4% of subjects from the control group of our U.S. experiment sample reported trying to recall the prices of specific products, twice as much as those trying to recall inflation statistics.
+In Argentina, even though accurate inflation statistics are widely covered by the media, still 74.9% of respondents reported to try to recall prices of specific products when asked about past inflation.

-We tested more directly the hypothesis that individuals use their price memories in forming inflation expectations.
-Furthermore, we assessed how misleading the use of price memories may be, which depends on the accuracy of these memories.
-These additional hypotheses required more detailed information about the consumer experience of the individuals, which is difficult to collect in an online survey.
-To explore these hypotheses further, we conducted an "offline" survey experiment with supermarket customers, which is presented and discussed in Section III.
+We would like to test more directly the hypothesis that individuals use their price memories in forming inflation expectations.
+Furthermore, we would like to assess how misleading the use of price memories may be, which depends on the accuracy of these memories.
+These additional hypothesis require more detailed information about the consumer experience of the individuals, which is difficult to collect in an online survey.
+To explore these hypotheses further, we conducted an"offline" survey experiment with supermarket customers, which is presented and discussed in section 4 below.

-D. Spurious Learning Test
+3.4 Spurious Learning Test

-In this section, we measure the extent to which the learning induced by our experimental setup is spurious.
-To illustrate this concern, we included a treatment arm in which, with the excuse of a numerical literacy question, respondents were provided information on the current and past prices of a fictitious product, with an implied price change of about 10 percent.
-Under the hypothesis of spurious learning, individuals being asked to "eyeball" this 10 percent price change would be more likely to anchor their inflation expectations around 10 percent.
-Figure 5, panel B, compares the distribution of inflation expectations between the control group and the Hypothetical treatment group in the US sample.
-Consistent with the hypothesis of spurious learning, the fictitious signal of a 10 percent price change increased the density around the 10 percent range of inflation expectations (the ES test indicates a statistically significant difference in the distribution of inflation expectations between these two groups).
-For instance, respondents in the Hypothetical treatment arm were 4.8 percentage points more likely than those in the control group to state that their inflation expectations for the following year were exactly 10 percent (p-value < 0.01).
+In this section we measure the extent to which the learning induced by our experimental setup is spurious.
+To illustrate this concern, we included a treatment arm in which, with the excuse of a numerical literacy question, respondents were provided information on the current and past prices of a fictitious product, with an implied price change of about 10%.
+Under the hypothesis of spurious learning, individuals being asked to eyeball this 10% price change would be more likely to anchor their inflation expectations around 10%.
+Figure 5.b compares the distribution of inflation expectations between the control group and the Hypothetical treatment group in the U.S. sample.
+Consistent with the hypothesis of spurious learning, the fictitious signal of a 10% price change increased the density around the 10% range of inflation expectations (the ES test indicates a statistically significant difference in the distribution of inflation expectations between these two groups).
+For instance, respondents in the Hypothetical treatment arm were 4.8 percentage points more likely than those in the control group to state that their inflation expectations for the following year were exactly 10% (p-value<0.01).

-Column 1 of Table 1, panel A, reports the implied learning rate from the Hypothetical treatment.
-The corresponding α is 0.232 and statistically significant at the 1 percent level.
+Column (1) of Table 1.a reports the implied learning rate from the Hypothetical treatment.
+The corresponding α is 0.232, and statistically significant at the 1% level.
 Though significant, this rate is economically less significant when compared to the learning rates for the other informational treatments.
 The effect of this treatment may be attributable to unconscious numerical anchoring.
 Alternatively, this evidence may reveal that some individuals are so uninformed about inflation that they are even willing to use inflation figures from a hypothetical exercise as a benchmark.
 In any case, the evidence suggests the presence of some degree of spurious learning.